c0hen/c0hen/perl-notes.md

 Backticks also trigger the same interpolation that double-quotes do, so you can place variables in the backticks and they will be converted into text before Perl executes the command.

+The backtick operator does variable interpolation without regard to the presence of single quotes in the command.

 If you use the backticks in scalar context, Perl returns all of the standard output (but not standard error!) as a single, possibly multi-line string.
 If you use it in list context, then Perl returns a list that has one line per element:

 ```pl